 Revisions take time.
-After your paper review, your writing instructor may ask you to reflect on reoccurring patterns in your writing, like the proper use of commas and semicolons.
-Other times, your instructor may challenge you to complete revisions that require additional thought and preparation, such as creating more concise paragraphs or providing additional analysis.
-To help streamline this process and avoid feeling overwhelmed, we recommend making a revision plan that includes the following: what steps you will take, what resources you will review, what time you have available for revisions, and whether any comments require you to follow up with your course instructor.
+In your paper review, your writing instructional specialist may ask you to reflect on reoccurring patterns in your writing, like the proper use of commas and semicolons.
+Other times, your specialist may challenge you to complete revisions that require additional thought and preparation, such as creating more concise paragraphs or providing additional analysis.
+To help streamline this process and avoid feeling overwhelmed, we recommend making a revision plan that includes the following: steps you will take, resources you will review, time you have available for revisions, and decisions on whether any comments require you to follow up with your course instructor.
 You don’t have to tackle your revisions all at once, but making a revision plan can help you advance your writing skills over time and have a thoughtful approach to revising.

-As writing instructors, we only have a short time for each paper review and are not able to comment on every instance where changes are required.
+In paper review appointments, we have limited time and are not able to comment on every instance where changes are needed.
 As a result, we focus feedback on reoccurring patterns in your writing—meaning that we highlight a few places where similar revisions are required before turning the revision process back over to you to apply our suggestions to the remainder of your project.
 This way, we can avoid sounding repetitious in our comments, and you are able to take ownership over the revision process.
-We recommend checking to see if your instructor's feedback can be applied to your project as a whole.
-You may find that your instructor has demonstrated a few revisions but has encouraged you to apply those suggestions throughout the rest of your paper.
+We recommend checking to see if your writing instructional specialist’s feedback can be applied to your project as a whole.
+You may find that your specialist has demonstrated a few revisions but has encouraged you to apply those suggestions throughout the rest of your paper.
 Our hope is that this pattern-focused approach will bolster your self-efficacy as a writer and contribute to achieving your writing goals.

-We understand that sometimes you need further explanation of your writing instructor’s feedback in order to grasp what the writing pattern or concern is and what revisions are needed.
-We encourage you to reach out anytime with your questions.
-We want you to feel empowered to share your learning process with us.
+We understand that sometimes you need further explanation in order to grasp what the writing pattern or concern is and what revisions are needed.
+We encourage you to reach out anytime with your questions and to share your learning process with us.
 Please let us know if there are additional examples or resources we can offer to help answer your questions.
 Send your questions to us at firstname.lastname@example.org.
 We are happy to help!

-We, as writing instructors, enjoy hearing about your revisions.
+We enjoy hearing about your revisions.
 In fact, it helps us to avoid repetitious comments and assist you in creating next steps to achieve your writing goals.
-Therefore, once you have reviewed your writing instructor’s feedback and made revisions, be sure to jot down notes about your revision progress, including changes you made, resources you reviewed, and type of comments (e.g., visual, modeling, etc.) that were helpful to you.
+Therefore, once you have reviewed your writing instructional specialist’s feedback and made revisions, be sure to jot down notes about your revision progress, including changes you made, resources you reviewed, and type of comments (e.g., visual, modeling, etc.) that were helpful to you.
 We encourage you to share those notes with us in your next paper review appointment through the appointment form.
 To keep your notes organized, check out our resource on writing feedback journals.